In this add-on,

-Rename the power-up sprite by clicking the “i” button in the sprites menu.
+Right-click the Bug sprite in the sprites menu.

 and add a new costume to make the power-up look different.

-loop at the end makes the clones at random times.
+Then, the loop at the end makes the clones

 What you see in the game are the clones.

-Tinker with the times in the “glide” block and the “pick random” block – consider
+Tinker with the times in the pick random block.

-The value that controls how high the sprite jumps is in the “set y speed” block.
+The value that controls how hight the sprite jumps

 To make it jump higher, make this value bigger.